kehantan/labbook/docs/assays/antiviral.rst

 Plaque assay
 ------------

-Do a regular plaque assay for media harvested from each well in the antiviral assay.
+Do a regular :ref:`plaque assay <plaque assay>` with media harvested from each well in the antiviral assay.
+Then quantify by manually counting the number of plques.